Headstorm/data-science-toolbox/cleaning-aggregating-gov-data/README.md

 We can use the US Census Bureau's [geocoding tool](https://geocoding.geo.census.gov/) to accomplish this task.
 The first step is to use the Python script `format_for_geocoding.py` to transform the cleaned data in `2.cleaned_data`.
 It will reorder the columns and divide the addresses into chunks of 10,000 (the geocoding tool can only do 10,000 at a time), which are saved in the folder `to_geocode`.

 Then, the shell script `geocode_requests.sh` will send the API requests necessary and handle the response.
 Be warned, each chunk takes about 20 minutes to do.

+## Part 2: Tableau Visualization

+To see what the data speaks, we created a visualization using Tableau.
+By using the "Map" feature in Tableau, we were able to draw boundaries across each zip-code.
+For varying prices, different colors were choosen (which can be altered as preffered) and displayed on the map.